SimoneTruglia/My-AI-Notes/README.md

 ## Credits

+There many difference source of inspiration from all those files.
+I'll try to keep all the credits here

+---

-I'm currently taking notes and creating notebook while studying the Machine Learning Masterclass [by datamasters](https://datamasters.it/), that has honestly been one of the biggest step I've done during my AI studyng journey.
+I'm currently taking notes and creating notebook while studying the **Machine Learning Masterclass** [by datamasters](https://datamasters.it/), that has honestly been **one of the biggest step I've done during my AI studyng journey**.

 So most of the notebooks, the notes, and the exercise have been highly inspired by their materials.

 Many thanks to [@frankhood](https://github.com/frankhood) and [@giuseppemastrandrea](https://github.com/giuseppemastrandrea) for the way they teach and for all the support along the way

 ----

-There many difference source of inspiration from all those files.
-I'll try to keep all the credits here

 [Canal Sandeco](https://www.youtube.com/@canalsandeco) on YouTube has been a great source of inspiration, especially [this playlist](https://www.youtube.com/playlist?list=PLbmt8d_ueDMVUVlw9VZSdgAIi6W3u-7Zg)